alaeddinebenhassir/blog.xoztechs/content/post/UNIX linux history & licensing.md

 date: 2020-07-10T23:13:53+01:00
 draft: true
 author: "alaeddine benhassir"
-description : "The philosophy of moderns linux systems has its roots back to the seventins , where the C programing language was created and the UNIX Operating system was born inside the AT&T BELL LABS" tags : [
+description : "The philosophy of moderns Linux systems has its roots back to the seventeens , where the C programing language was created and the UNIX Operating system was born inside the AT&T BELL LABS" tags : [
     "Linux",
 ]